MusaddiqueHussainLabs/omniqhub/README.md

 **Q: Is there a roadmap for future developments of OmniqHub?**
 A: The roadmap for OmniqHub's future developments may vary.
 Stay tuned to the repository for updates and announcements regarding new features and enhancements.

+**Note**: I focused on main functionality rather than form validation or other small functionality, please customize the functionality as per your requirement.

 **Q: What support channels are available for troubleshooting and assistance?**
 A: For troubleshooting and assistance, you can refer to the documentation provided within the repository or reach out to the community via GitHub discussions or issue tracker.